openrsp/openrsp/doc/manual/limitations.rst

 -----------------------------

-* "T matrix contributions" - i.e. contributions from the perturbed "half-time-differentiated" overlap matrix - are not yet supported in the newest version of the code.
+* "T matrix contributions" - i.e. contributions from the perturbed "half-time-differentiated" overlap matrix - are not yet supported.
   These contributions are only nonzero for perturbations that both a) affect the basis set and b) have frequencies other than zero.
 The most relevant such kind of perturbation is the magnetic dipole perturbations using London atomic orbitals.
 Properties consisting of only